psf/black/README.md

 * math operators now use their respective priorities for delimiting multiline expressions (#148)

+* optional parentheses are now omitted on expressions that start or end with a bracket and only contain a single operator (#177)

 * empty parentheses in a class definition are now removed (#145, #180)

 * string prefixes are now standardized to lowercase and `u` is removed